-Focus group participants discussed difficulties related to accessing information.
-The most frequent issues mentioned by participants (which made it difficult to get information or obtain accurate information) were language barriers, outdated lists, and limited printed resources.
-Participants indicated that many of the current lists available are infrequently updated, provided in unfamiliar languages, or not disseminated to convenient locations.
-These issues continue to affect older adults' level of understanding about available resources; as one of their most frequently accessed sources (i.e., printed resources) is not adequately providing necessary information.
-Many participants indicated the most troubling issue in learning about resources and services is a lack of knowledge about who to contact, or where to go for information; which further supports the lack of dissemination of necessary, accurate, printed materials.
+Furthermore, focus group participants discussed issues related to accessing information.
+The most frequent issues mentioned by participants that made it difficult to get information or obtain accurate information were language barriers and outdated lists, along with limited printed resources.
+Participants indicated that many of the current lists provided are inadequate because they do not update frequently enough, are provided in unfamiliar languages, or are not disseminated to locations that they frequently utilize.
+These issues continue to affect older adults' level of understanding about available resources because one of their most frequent sources of information (i.e., printed resources) is not adequately providing them with information about services and resources.
+Many participants indicated the most troubling issue in learning about resources and services is their lack of knowledge on who to reach out to or where to go for information, which further supports the lack of dissemination of necessary, accurate, printed materials.